ON THIS PAGE:

 Students currently enrolled in Catholic Schools

-Students currently enrolled in a Catholic school are not eligible for a MacKillop bursary to continue at their current school.
+Students currently enrolled in a Brisbane Catholic Education school are not eligible for a MacKillop bursary to continue at their current school.

 We encourage you to get in touch with your school principal if you need financial assistance.